hyperledger-solang/solang/docs/language.rst

                 }
             }

+            // votes.length is odd; integer truncation means that 11 / 2 = 5
-            return ayes > 5;
+            return ayes > votes.length / 2;
         }
     }

-Note how you access the length of the array with ``.length`` member.
-Since these are fixed length arrays, the length cannot change once declared.
-Arrays be initialized with an array literal.
-The first element of the array should be cast to the correct type.
+Note the length of the array can be read with the ``.length`` member.
+The length is readonly.
+Arrays can be initialized with an array literal.
+The first element of the array should be cast to the correct element type.
 For example:

 .. code-block:: javascript